Dr Heidi Larson

 of Anthropology, Risk and Decision Science

-Dr. Heidi J. Larson is an anthropologist and Director of The Vaccine Confidence Project (VCP); Associate Professor, Department of Infectious Disease Epidemiology, LSHTM; Associate Clinical Professor, Department of Global Health, University of Washington; and Chatham House Centre on Global Health Security Fellow.
+Dr. Heidi J. Larson is an anthropologist and Director of The Vaccine Confidence Project (VCP); Professor of Anthropology, Risk and Decision Science, Department of Infectious Disease Epidemiology, LSHTM; Associate Clinical Professor, Department of Global Health, University of Washington; and Chatham House Centre on Global Health Security Fellow.
 Dr. Larson previously headed Global Immunisation Communication at UNICEF, chaired GAVI’s Advocacy Task Force, and served on the WHO SAGE Working Group on vaccine hesitancy.
 The VCP is a WHO Centre of Excellence on addressing Vaccine Hesitancy.

 Dr. Larson’s research focuses on the analysis of social and political factors that can affect uptake of health interventions and influence policies.
 Her particular interest is on risk and rumour management from clinical trials to delivery – and building public trust.
 She served on the FDA Medical Countermeasure (MCM) Emergency Communication Expert Working Group, and is Principle Investigator of the EU-funded (EBODAC) project on the deployment, acceptance and compliance of an Ebola vaccine trial in Sierra Leone.

 More details about my research can be found here.